 Winters are a splendid time!
-Building snowmen, setting up Christmas trees, basking in the winter sun, or just sipping hot chocolate by a crackling fire – the joys of winter are boundless!
+Building snowmen, setting up Christmas trees, hosting the perfect Thanksgiving, basking in the winter sun, or just sipping hot chocolate by a crackling fire – the joys of winter are boundless!

 But imagine if your home wasn’t heated so well?
 Would winter still be as fun?
 We thought not!

 Heating problems around your home are more common than you might admit.
 And while these issues are often fairly easy to resolve, they can still take the fun out of winter for the time they exist.

 - 7. Furnace Is Noisy

 - 8. Heating System Short Cycles